EsperanzaSwan/BudgetApp/README.md

 # Budget App - Developed Using PySimpleGUI

 This app tracks the deposit and spending in categories set by the user.
 It is developed with Python 3.8 and PySimpleGUI 4.45.0.
-The project contains four files. `Budget.py` defines class `category` and methods including deposit, withdraw and transfer. `record_SimpleGUI.py` defines the user interface. `test_budget.py` is the unit test module.
+The project contains four files. `Budget.py` defines class `category` and methods such as deposit, withdraw and transfer. `record_SimpleGUI.py` defines the user interface. `test_budget.py` is the unit test module.
 `Ledger.json` stores all the data.